cmse822/project-3-mpi-p2p-team-4/README.md

 2. As in Parts 1 and 2, vary the message size from 2 bytes to 4 kb, in powers of 2.
 Also vary the number of processes used from 2 to `N`, in powers of 2, where `N` is sufficiently large that rank 0 and rank `N-1` are guaranteed to reside on separate nodes (`N` will depend on which cluster you are using on HPCC).
 3. Compute the bandwidth and latency, as above.
 Plot the bandwidth as a function of message size.
 Include separate lines for each number of processes used.
 4. Analyze and discuss your results.
 Explain the behavior of the resulting curves.
+ - The results of both non-blocking and blocking communication for the ping-ping exchange are shown in the same plot.
+Within the latency/overhead limited region, the time per exchange is approximately the same for both blocking and non-blocking communication.
+Within the bandwidth-limited region (>2^24 bytes), the non-blocking communication is faster than the blocking communication.
+Non-blocking communication allows for the overlap of communication and computation, meaning each task can proceed regardless of the communication status of its outgoing/incoming message.
+Blocking communication requires the synchronization of send and receive calls, meaning computation cannot overlap with communication.
+Therefore, non-blocking communication is expected to be faster than blocking communication.

 ## Part 4: Non-blocking MPI Ring Shift